LR-DSC01643.jpg

 Black-winged stilts

-Cinnamon breasted bee-eater doing its thing
+Cinnamon-breasted bee-eater doing its thing

 Marabou stork